Bankless BED Index (BED) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Bankless BED Index Historical Price

-According to the latest data gathered on Bankless BED Index live price page, the current price of Bankless BED Index is 118.73USD.
-The circulating supply of Bankless BED Index(BED) is 4.69K BED , giving it a market capitalization of $556.61K.
+According to the latest data gathered on Bankless BED Index live price page, the current price of Bankless BED Index is 124.71USD.
+The circulating supply of Bankless BED Index(BED) is 4.68K BED , giving it a market capitalization of $583.90K.

 The Bankless BED Index Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BED based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.